contact me: ///twitter: @MundairRaman///Instagram: @ramanmundair + @rmundair///

 I also offer formal Creative Writing classes concentrating on 'the nuts and bolts' of writing plays, monologues, poetry, prose, and for performance.

-Previous projects include: ‘Behind the Scenes at the Museum’ – a series of creative writing workshops based at and using the collection at Kelvingrove Museum and Art Gallery, Glasgow as a stimulus for writing; ‘What We Pray For’ – a creative project with refugee and asylum seeker women that resulted in a series of short animated films; ‘Rule of Thumb’ – a creative domestic violence awareness project with adult women learners at Glasgow Womens Library; Education Action Zone residencies for the Poetry Society; autobiography and identity workshops with amputees at the Douglas Bader Centre at Queen Mary's Hospital, Roehampton; facilitating self-reflection, self-esteem and rehabilitation through creative writing at HMP Whitemoor; work with Akademi, a South Asian dance company, where I collaborated with dancers on an educational project in schools, looking at migration and refugee issues; working on an intensive project in the borough of Greenwich, with Jubilee Books, in partnership with C.A.R.E, exploring the issues of racism and diversity in the wake of the murder of Stephen Lawrence; work with Amnesty International; the Camden Language and Support Service for refugee awareness week; 'One day we had to run' visual arts exhibition; workshops for Alternative Art's Spitlit festival, where I facilitated a series of creative writing workshops with Bengali women in Whitechapel, looking at collective memory, identity and hidden histories; and Newham Asian Women's Project, where I worked with an Asian Elders project, collating intergenerational stories and facilitating prose and poetry workshops.
+Previous projects include: Mentoring young playwrights for 2020 stories, Scottish Youth Theatre.
+Work on the Now You See Me project with young Shetlanders of colour.
+Self Care creativity workshops for QTIPoC.
+Workshops with women of colour with no recourse to public funds.
+Work for Shetland Arts, including with elders at Wastview care home.
+‘Behind the Scenes at the Museum’ – a series of creative writing workshops based at and using the collection at Kelvingrove Museum and Art Gallery, Glasgow as a stimulus for writing; ‘What We Pray For’ – a creative project with refugee and asylum seeker women that resulted in a series of short animated films; ‘Rule of Thumb’ – a creative domestic violence awareness project with adult women learners at Glasgow Womens Library; Education Action Zone residencies for the Poetry Society; autobiography and identity workshops with amputees at the Douglas Bader Centre at Queen Mary's Hospital, Roehampton; facilitating self-reflection, self-esteem and rehabilitation through creative writing at HMP Whitemoor; work with Akademi, a South Asian dance company, where I collaborated with dancers on an educational project in schools, looking at migration and refugee issues; working on an intensive project in the borough of Greenwich, with Jubilee Books, in partnership with C.A.R.E, exploring the issues of racism and diversity in the wake of the murder of Stephen Lawrence; work with Amnesty International; the Camden Language and Support Service for refugee awareness week; 'One day we had to run' visual arts exhibition; workshops for Alternative Art's Spitlit festival, where I facilitated a series of creative writing workshops with Bengali women in Whitechapel, looking at collective memory, identity and hidden histories; and Newham Asian Women's Project, where I worked with an Asian Elders project, collating intergenerational stories and facilitating prose and poetry workshops.

 Residencies include: Stockholm, New Delhi, Sweden, Oxford, Maidenhead, Slough, Glasgow and the Shetland Islands.